New submarines to take names of Pearl Harbor battleships

 Acting Secretary of the Navy Thomas Modly announced nuclear, Virginia-class attack submarines will carry the names, The Honolulu Star-Advertiser reported Monday.

-The battleships were badly damaged during the surprise attack on the naval base at Pearl Harbor in Hawaii by Japanese air forces on Dec.
+The battleships were targeted during the surprise attack on the naval base at Pearl Harbor in Hawaii by Japanese air forces on Dec.
 7, 1941.

 Most of the Navy's personnel casualties in the attack were on the two ships docked near Honolulu.